-Marcus Cocceius Nerva was Roman emperor from 96 to 98 CE and his reign brought stability after the turbulent successions of his predecessors.
+Marcus Cocceius Nerva was Roman emperor from 96 to 98 CE, and his reign brought stability after the turbulent successions of his predecessors.
 In addition, Nerva helped establish the foundations for a new golden era for Rome which his chosen successor Trajan would bring to full fruition.

 Nerva was an ideal candidate, one who presented a sharp contrast to his predecessor.
-Domitian had not been groomed to become an emperor, as his older brother Titus had been.
-However, the sudden death of Titus in 81 CE brought Domitian to the throne.
+Domitian had not been groomed to become an emperor, as his older brother Titus (r.
+79-81 CE) had been.
+However, the sudden death of Titus brought Domitian to the throne.
 Although he proved himself a capable administrator, he saw the role of the emperor as one vested with absolute power and the Senate was all but stripped of its authority.
 While he did not neglect the welfare of the empire, he executed or exiled those who opposed him.
 Near the end of his reign, after an assassination plot failed, paranoia seized the emperor, causing him to rely heavily on informers.
-This paranoid behaviour led to cruelty and executions, a real “reign of terror.” and it also led to his death.
+This paranoid behaviour led to cruelty and executions, a real “reign of terror.”
+And it also led to his death.

 The sudden appointment of someone with no ties to the throne caused many to question why the relatively obscure Nerva had been chosen.
 According to the historian Suetonius, Nerva had “debauched” Domitian in his youth, but this was only imperial palace gossip.
 There was speculation that he had been approached by the conspirators in Domitian’s death, although there was little evidence to support these claims.
 Possibly he had accepted the throne to save his own life because he was in danger of facing treason charges by the former emperor and faced exile.